szymonkoper/rn-starter-template/README.md

 - react-native-version-number + react-native-version for native version updates
 - redux react-redux redux-logger redux-thunk redux-persist with reducer for settings (app language)
 - react-native-config with preview of the file
+- lottie-react-native + 4 example files for success, failure, loading and empty state